-Rev. Clarence Johnson is Director of Disciples Seminary Foundation in Northern California.
+Rev. Clarence Johnson is Disciples Seminary Foundation's Director of Pastoral Formation in Northern California.
 He earned the Master of Divinity Degree from Christian Theological Seminary in Indianapolis, Indiana and the Bachelor of Arts Degree in Political Science from Tougaloo College in Mississippi.
 He was admitted into the Doctor of Ministry Program at the San Francisco Theological Seminary in San Anselmo, California in February 2015 as one of only three DSF Presidential Scholars.
 He has served as Chair of the Board of Directors of Christian Church Homes of Northern California; as Moderator of the Christian Church of Northern California-Nevada (CCNC-N) and most recently as Chair of the Regional Minister Search Committee.
 In 2007 he was called as Senior Minister-Pastor of Mills Grove Christian Church (Disciples of Christ) in Oakland, California where he has served continuously until the present.

 Rev. Xosé Escamilla is Director of DSF's certificate in ministry studies program.
 This program is offered in San Diego and Claremont in Spanish for the training of pastors and other church leaders.
 Xosé is pastor of Casa de Oración Iglesia Cristiana (Discipulos de Cristo) in San Diego and serves the Pacific Southwest Region of the Christian Church (Disciples of Christ) as deployed staff for Hispanic Ministries.
 He holds an M.Div. from San Francisco Theological Seminary.

-Rev. Dr. Jo Ann Bynumis the Director of Student Life at Disciples Seminary Foundationin Claremont, CA.An ordained minister of the Christian Church (Disciples of Christ), she also serves as Directorof African American Ministries in the Pacific Southwest Region.
+Rev. Dr. Jo Ann Bynum is the Director of Student Life at Disciples Seminary Foundationin Claremont, CA.An ordained minister of the Christian Church (Disciples of Christ), she also serves as Directorof African American Ministries in the Pacific Southwest Region.
 For several years, she served as Executive Pastor of Abundant Life Christian Church (Disciples of Christ) in Los Angeles, CA.Subsequently, Jo Ann served as founding pastor of Sierra ChristianChurch (Disciples of Christ) in Las Vegas, NV for a period of eight years.Sheearned a Master of Public Health degree from UCLA (with a concentration in Hospital Administration) and a Master of Divinity degree from Fuller Theological Seminary.She was conferred an honorary Doctorate degree from the Southern California School of Ministry (Inglewood, CA) wherein she served as Assistant Professor and founding Dean of the school’s Doctor of Ministry Program.

-Rev. José Morales Jr. is Director of Pastoral Formation at Disciples Seminary Foundation.
+Rev. José Morales Jr. is Disciples Seminary Foundation's Director of Pastoral Formation in Claremont.
 He served for four and half years as the Executive Regional Minister of the Central Rocky Mountain Region of the Christian Church (Disciples of Christ), which includes Wyoming, Colorado, Utah, northern New Mexico, and southeast Idaho.
 He has also served as the Associate Pastor at Iglesia del Pueblo-Hope Center, a multicultural Disciples congregation in Hammond, Indiana.
 During his tenure in Indiana, he was an adjunct professor at McCormick Theological Seminary (Chicago) and the Clergy Caucus Chair of the Interfaith Federation (now, Northwest Indiana Federation), an interfaith community organizing network working on justice and public policy issues in northwest Indiana.
 José holds degrees from Judson University (B.A.) in Elgin, Illinois, and McCormick Theological Seminary (M.Div.) in Chicago.
 He is currently pursuing his PhD in Comparative Theology and Philosophy at Claremont School of Theology in Claremont, CA. José is married to Rev. Daphne Gascot Arias, an ordained Disciple minister, is currently serving as the Senior Minister of Downey Memorial Christian Church in Downey, CA. In October 2015, they welcomed their first child, Daphne Magnolia.

-Rev. Jinsuk Chun is the Director of Mission and Peace Education.
+Rev. Jinsuk Chun is DSF's Director of Mission and Peace Education in Claremont.
 He most recently served as Executive Pastor for Northa American Pacific Asian Disciples (NAPAD).
 He graduated from Yonsei University (Seoul, South Korea) with degrees of BA & MA in the area of western social history and studied the philosophy of history in the Ph.D. course of History Department at Claremont Graduate University.
 He is also a graduate of San Francisco Theological Seminary/Southern California.
 His wife, Rev. Myungsun Cheon, is also a DSF graduate.
 They planted a new Korean American Disciples church, Sallims Christian Church, which was initiated at DSF building and settled in Newport Beach, CA. They still serve the same church as Co-Pastors.

 Rev. Laura Jean Torgerson is the Director of Education and Mission of DSF, Northern California.
 She is a DSF student, pursuing a Ph.D. in Interdisciplinary Studies at the Graduate Theological Union.
 Her research interests, in Biblical interpretation among Nicaraguan Pentecostals, grew out of nearly four years of serving as a missionary in Nicaragua with Global Ministries.
 She is an ordained minister in the Christian Church (Disciples of Christ), and has served in congregational ministry in Chicago and Washington, DC.
 She holds an M.Div. from the University of Chicago and a B.A. in Classics from Stanford University.